midzer/beerbase/content/breweries/summit-brewing/horizon-red-ale.md

 srm: 0
 upc: 0
 ---
 A richer shade of Red.
 Summit has artfully crossed the boundaries of traditional IPA and Amber styles to create a brew all our own.
-Featuring an aromatic blend of Horizon, Amarillo and Cascade hops with nicely balanced malts for a flavor youâ€™ll enjoy to the fullest.
+Featuring an aromatic blend of Horizon, Amarillo and Cascade hops with nicely balanced malts for a flavor you’ll enjoy to the fullest.